Eye Movement Desensitization and Reprocessing Therapy

 We can see with the complexity of the process of storage and retrieval the memory processes can easily dysfunction.
 The Adaptive Information Process Model suggests that trauma interferes with this process.
 EMDR, however, allows memories to resurface, in a safe environment, where the client may reprocess the memory (integrate and store) in a psychologically healthy manner that consequently may heal the symptoms of dysfunction.

-Van der Kolk says, “people may be able to heal from trauma without talking about it.
-EMDR enables them to observe their experiences in a new way, without verbal give-and-take with another person.”
-He further describes “the most remarkable feature of EMDR is its apparent capacity to activate a series of unsought and seemingly unrelated sensations, emotions, images, and thoughts in conjunction with the original memory.
-This way of reassembling old information into new packages may be just the way we integrate ordinary, nontraumatic day-to-day experiences” (2015).
+“People may be able to heal from trauma without talking about it.
+EMDR enables them to observe their experiences in a new way, without verbal give-and-take with another person.
+The most remarkable feature of EMDR is its apparent capacity to activate a series of unsought and seemingly unrelated sensations, emotions, images, and thoughts in conjunction with the original memory.
+This way of reassembling old information into new packages may be just the way we integrate ordinary, nontraumatic day-to-day experiences” (van der Kolk, 2015).

 REM and EMDR

-Shapiro suggested that the “eye movements of EMDR are functionally analogous to the eye movements of Rapid Eye Movement (REM) sleep” (Kuiken, et al,.
+Shapiro suggested that the “eye movements of EMDR are functionally analogous to the eye movements of Rapid Eye Movement (REM) sleep.”
+Research supports Shapiro’s speculation.
+Research suggests that that phasic events of REM and EMDR (e.g., transient inhibition of the diaphragmatic and skeletal musculature, transient activation of middle ear and periorbital musculature, and the rapid eye movement) are regulated by the same neural mechanisms (Kuiken et al,.
 2001).
-Research supports Shapiro’s speculation.
-Research suggests that that phasic events of REM and EMDR (e.g., transient inhibition of the diaphragmatic and skeletal musculature, transient activation of middle ear and periorbital musculature, and the rapid eye movement) are regulated by the same neural mechanisms (p.
-5).

-Greenwald explains, “implicit in the hypothesis relating EMDR to REM sleep is the notion that dreaming is itself a therapeutic process, in which exposure to disturbing material (dream content) during REM sleep is curative” (1995).
+“Implicit in the hypothesis relating EMDR to REM sleep is the notion that dreaming is itself a therapeutic process, in which exposure to disturbing material (dream content) during REM sleep is curative” (Greenwald, 1995).

 Stickgold explains that brain activity is dramatically different during REM sleep and non-REM sleep.
-The limbic and sensory cortices are “preferentially activated in REM sleep” (2002, p.
-68).
+The limbic and sensory cortices are “preferentially activated in REM sleep.”
 The cortical shifts during REM sleep have a profound influence on memory processes.
 The shift allows for association with weaker associative links, testing for new valuable insights between experiences and older memories.
-Stickgold explains that “blocking hippocampal outflow during REM will help prevent sematic associations from falling back into more predictable, over-learned patterns and will favor the formation of new associative links necessary for understanding the meaning of events in our lives” (p.
-69).

 If, as hypothesized, EMDR helps shift cortical processing of old information, then the theoretical foundation underlying this therapy is strong, even if Shapiro didn’t understand the theoretical basis behind her relief of tension and anxiety during her historical walk in the park.